jshuo/phoenix-multi-agent-soc/README.md

 ```

 ## License
-MIT — use freely for interviews and demos.
+MIT — use freely for demos.